Including How to Disinfect Frequently Touched Objects and Deep-Cleans

 Guests in the Home

-Maybe your neighbors have popped over for a quick visit, or you’re having the entire family over for five days over the winter holidays.
+Maybe your neighbors have popped over for a quick visit, or you have the entire family over for five days.
 Either way, visitors increase the risk of someone becoming sick.

 - Use paper towels instead of cloth towels.